-Todoist is also cross platform app, has clean UI, dark mode, and light mode.
+Todoist is also a cross-platform app, has clean UI, dark mode, and light mode.
 And it is easy to create tasks in Todoist mobile app and add subtaks to it.

-You can organise your lists in different folders, which are called Projects, and they are similar to Lists in Microsoft To-Do.
+You can organize your lists in different folders called Projects, and they are similar to Lists in Microsoft To-Do.

-You can add as many projects you want, and then you can add as many tasks to these projects.
+You can add as many projects as you want, and then you can add as many tasks to these projects.

 There is Inbox, which is like ‘My Day’ in Microsoft.

-You can directly add tasks in it, or you can move tasks (#1 in the image above) from another project to Inbox.
+You can directly add Tasks in it or move Tasks (#1 in the image above) from another project to Inbox.

 You can set different levels of priority (#2 in the image above), which is equivalent to ‘Important’ in Microsoft To-Do.

 You can also put due dates on the tasks quickly (#3 in the image above).

 Todoist follows Natural Language Processing, meaning, You can either tap on one of the options or write today, tomorrow, or a specific day, while typing the tasks, and it will automatically schedule it.

 You can type every week, every month, and you can set it to appear on a recurring basis. (sadly the Reminder feature is not available in the free version).